-Consider mutation of sequence $a\in S(\top,n)$ into sequence $b\in S(\top,m)$ by radius $r=d_H(a,b)$, as shown on Figure~\ref{fig:mutation}.
-Assuming equal probabilities for all sequences in the sphere $S(a,r)$, the probability that the offspring sequence is in the sphere $S(\top,m)$ is given by the number of elements in the intersection of spheres $S(\top,m)$ and $S(a,r)$:
+Consider mutation of genotype $a\in S(\top,n)$ in a Hamming space $\cH_\alpha^l$ into $b\in S(\top,m)$ with mutation radius $r=d(a,b)$, as shown on Figure~\ref{fig:mutation}.
+Assuming equal probabilities for all points in the sphere $S(a,r)$, the probability that the offspring is in the sphere $S(\top,m)$ is given by the number of points in the intersection of spheres $S(\top,m)$ and $S(a,r)$:

 where $|\cdot|$ denotes cardinality of a set (the number of its elements).
-The cardinality of the intersection $S(\top,m)\cap S(a,r)$ with condition $d(\top,a)=n$ is computed as follows
+The cardinality of the intersection $S(\top,m)\cap S(a,r)$ with condition $d(\top,a)=n$ is computed as follows: